nowitsabby/dark-rpg-nextjs/assets/srd/core/tests.md

 # Assistance

 Acolytes must depend on each other to succeed, and should always be ready to assist fellow members of their warband to combat the enemies of Mankind\.
 There are commonly times during a game when a task will be too great, an obstacle too insurmountable, or an enemy too implacable, for a lone Acolyte to succeed\.
 The only way for the players to succeed at such a task is to pool their skills and resources to work together\.
 During a complicated or delicate test \(and with the Game Master's permission\), the character performing the test can request the assistance of other characters in the group\.
-When the percentile roll is made, only the character who is actually making the test rolls the dice, but he gains a \+10 bonus for each character giving assistance to him\.
+When the percentile roll is made, only the character who is actually making the test rolls the dice, but she gains a \+10 bonus for each character giving assistance to her\.

 ### Limits On Assistance